michaelminicola/obsidian-pattern-matching/AI and The Human Brain.md

 ## Shared Principles

-Despite different implementations, both systems use:

-**Hierarchical Processing**
-- Brain: V1 → V2 → V4 → IT cortex (simple → complex features)
-- AI: Conv Layer 1 → Conv Layer 2 → ... → Output (edges → objects)

-**Distributed Representations**
-- Brain: Patterns encoded across neural populations
-- AI: Vector embeddings in high-dimensional spaces

-**Learning Through Adjustment**
-- Brain: Synaptic plasticity (Hebbian learning)
-- AI: Gradient descent (backpropagation)
+Despite different implementations, both systems rely on hierarchical processing[1].
+In the brain, it flows from simple to complex features (V1 to V2 to V4 to IT cortex).
+In AI, convolutional layers progress similarly from edges to objects.
+Both systems use distributed representations, with the brain encoding patterns across neural populations while AI uses vector embeddings in high-dimensional spaces.
+Learning occurs through adjustment in both cases—synaptic plasticity and Hebbian learning in the brain, and gradient descent in AI.

 ## Key Differences

 ### Human Brain Advantages

 **Few-Shot Learning**
-- Can recognize new categories from 1-2 examples
+- Recognizes new categories from 1-2 examples[2]
 - AI typically requires thousands of labeled instances

 **Contextual Integration**